bbhunter/brutas/README.md

 **A pretty comprehensive set of password dictionaries and wordlists (and a framework) designed for quick wins in realistic scenarios.**

-## Downloads

-You can download the latest releases of the "big" sets from the following URLs:

-* (pending upload)

 ## Passwords

 A brief introduction to `brutas-passwords-#` lists:
 * the number of passwords grows with the consecutive file number;
 * passwords are not sorted according to the probability, they are combined into groups of probability instead;
-* each consecutive file **does not** contain passwords from the previous set;
+* each consecutive file **does not** contain passwords from the previous set.
-* passwords in `brutas-passwords-6-xl.txt` **may not** be unique to some degree, still trying to figure out the best way to do it; however, since a cracking rig would be used in this case anyway the issue is not that significant.

-**NOTE: Due to Github limits, only {1,2,3} lists are precompiled.** You need to run `./scripts/build.py -p main.Extended` locally to generate the whole set, or you can download from the links above.
+**NOTE: Due to Github limits, only lists 1-3 are precompiled.** You need to run `./scripts/build.py -p main.Extended` locally to generate the whole set, or you can download from the following link:
+* (pending upload)

 ### Details